Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/pf9/pf9_bareos/_index.md

   ![Screenshot of PF9 CLI](./03.png)

-  > **NOTE: Preparing the node and connecting it to Management Plane might take approximately 4-5 minutes to complete.**
+  > **Note:** Preparing the node and connecting it to Management Plane might take approximately 4-5 minutes to complete.

 ### Creating a PMK Cluster